DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 ![Mobile Element](../../images/diagram-move-element.gif)

-You can combine Ctrl and Shift buttons.
+You can combine the Ctrl and Shift buttons.

 ## Resize a Shape